Baryulgil, New South Wales

 Baryulgil is a rural locality in north-eastern New South Wales, Australia.
 The locality is on the Clarence River in the Clarence Valley Council local government area.

+It is on the lands of the Bundjalung (Wehlabul) people, who are its traditional owners.

 History

 According to the Geographical Names Board, the name is derived from an Aboriginal language, meaning a certain species of large lizard, although it is also "apparently a corruption of 'Yulgilbar' the name of Edwards Ogelvie's run".

 Baryulgil Post Office opened on 1 January 1896 and closed in 1991.

 Asbestos mining

-Historically, other than agriculture, asbestos mining had been the most important industry in the Baryulgil area.
-The Baryulgil asbestos mine operated from 1953 to 1979.
+Historically, other than agriculture, asbestos mining had been the most important industry in the Baryulgil area, with the Baryulgil asbestos mine operating from 1953 to 1979.
 It has since shown that the mine and its related operations, as well as its remains, have had a major adverse impact on the health of the inhabitants, in particular the Aboriginal community, with 20% of the population expected to contract mesothelioma.

 The impacts of asbestos on health to the Baryulgil community were documented by Australian Broadcasting Corporation journalist Matt Peacock in his book Killer Company and telemovie Devil's Dust.